 Many interesting properties of graphs can be investigated by playing with the programs in the Stanford Graphbase.
 This is a collection of benchmark databases and graph processing programs.
 The Stanford Graphbase is documented in [Knu94].

-- 11.1 Prove by induction that a graph with n vertices has at most n(n-1)/2 edges. - 11.2 Prove the following implications regarding free trees. - (a) IF an undirected graph is connected and has no simple cycles, THEN the graph has |V| 1 edges.
+11.1 Prove by induction that a graph with n vertices has at most n(n-1)/2 edges.
+11.2 Prove the following implications regarding free trees.